-1 20 STEP UNLOADING PROCEDURE
+20 STEP UNLOADING PROCEDURE

-2

-3 APPROACH

-4 VISUAL SCAN - STEP 1

-5 Perform a visual scan - look for pedestrian and vehicular traffic - reducing speed.
-Check
+Perform a visual scan - look for pedestrian and vehicular traffic - reducing speed.

-6 mirrors.

-7 TAP BRAKES - STEP 2

-8 Lightly apply the service brake (three to five times) in order to activate the brake lights to

-9 warn motorists of your intention to stop.

-10 VISUAL SCAN - STEP 3

-11 Perform a visual scan for pedestrian or vehicular traffic that may converge into the

-12 loading area.
 Check mirrors.

-13 WARNING LIGHTS - STEP 4

-14 Activate the warning lights two hundred feet (200') which is four to six (4-6) bus lengths

-15 from the loading area.
-Check yellow/amber indicator light to ensure that the warning

-16 lights are operating.

-17

-18 STOP

-19 PARK BRAKE - STEP 5

-20 Bring bus to complete stop, keep foot on the service break, and set park brake.

-21 GEAR - STEP 6

-22 Place the gear selector in park or neutral.

-23 VISUAL SCAN - STEP 7
+TAP BRAKES - STEP 2

+Lightly apply the service brake (three to five times) in order to activate the brake lights to warn motorists of your intention to stop.

-24 Perform a visual scan of pedestrian and vehicular traffic.
+Perform a visual scan for pedestrian or vehicular traffic that may converge into the loading area.
 Check mirrors.

-25 STOP ARM AND LIGHTS- STEP 8

-26 STOP ARM, RED LOADING LIGHTS AND CROSSING GATE, IF EQUIPPED

-27 When safe to do so, activate the red loading lights by activating the stop arm.
-Check the red
+WARNING LIGHTS - STEP 4

-28 indicator light to ensure the red loading lights are operating.
-Visually check to see that the stop
+Activate the warning lights two hundred feet (200'), five to six (5-6) bus lengths, from the loading area.
+Check yellow/amber indicator light to ensure that the warning lights are operating.

-29 arm and crossing gate, if equipped, has opened out.

-30

-1 EXIT 2 VISUAL SCAN - STEP 9 3 Perform a visual scan, making sure that all traffic has come to a complete stop.
-Check 4 mirrors.
-5 OPEN SERVICE DOOR -STEP 10 6 When safe to do so, open the service door all the way.
-7 COUNT - STEP 11 8 Count the students as they exit the bus.
-All students must wait until the driver signals 9 him/her to exit the bus.
-If a student must cross the road, he/she must cross ten to fifteen 10 feet (10' to 15') in front of the bus after being signaled to cross by the school bus driver.
-11 HANDRAIL - STEP 12 12 Students shall use the handrail as they exit the bus.
-The driver shall be sure that no 13 student has snagged any object or piece of clothing in the handrail.
-14 VISUAL SCAN - STEP 13 15 The driver shall perform a visual scan to ensure that all students have deboarded the bus 16 and have safely cleared the roadway, checking the danger zone around the bus for 17 pedestrian and vehicular traffic.
+PARK BRAKE - STEP 5

+Bring the bus to a complete stop, keep the right foot on the service brake, and set the parking brake.

+Place the gear selector in park or neutral.

+Perform a visual scan of pedestrian and vehicular traffic.
 Check mirrors.

-18 ALL CLEAR - STEP 14 19 20 DOOR 21 CLOSE SERVICE DOOR - STEP 15 22 When safe to do so, the driver will close the service door.
-The driver shall double check 23 the step-well to insure that no students are stuck in the door, handrail, etc. 24 VISUAL SCAN - STEP 16 25 The driver shall perform a visual scan of pedestrian and vehicular traffic.
+STOP ARM AND LIGHTS-STEP 8

+STOP ARM, RED LOADING LIGHTS AND CROSSING GATE, IF EQUIPPED

+When safe to do so, activate the red loading lights by activating the stop arm.
+Check the red indicator light to ensure the red loading lights are operating.
+Visually check to see that the stop arm and crossing gate, if equipped, has opened out.

+EXIT

+Perform a visual scan, making sure that all traffic has come to a complete stop.
 Check mirrors.

+OPEN SERVICE DOOR -STEP 10

+When safe to do so, open the service door all the way.

+COUNT - STEP 11

+Count the students as they exit the bus.
+All students must wait until the driver signals him/her to exit the bus.
+If a student must cross the road, he/she must cross ten to fifteen feet (10' to 15') in front of the bus after being signaled to cross by the school bus driver.

+HANDRAIL - STEP 12

+Students shall use the handrail as they exit the bus.
+The driver shall be sure that no student has snagged any object or piece of clothing in the handrail.

+The driver shall perform a visual scan to ensure that all students have exited the bus and have safely cleared the roadway, checking the danger zone around the bus for pedestrian and vehicular traffic.
+Check mirrors.

+ALL CLEAR - STEP 14

+CLOSE SERVICE DOOR - STEP 15

+When safe to do so, the driver will close the service door.
+The driver shall double check the step-well to ensure that no students are stuck in the door, handrail, etc.

+The driver shall perform a visual scan of pedestrian and vehicular traffic.
+Check mirrors.

-26 DEACTIVATE LOADING LIGHTS/STOP ARM - STEP 17 27 The driver may now deactivate the loading lights.
-The stop arm will come back in at this 28 time.
-29 GEAR - STEP 18 30 When safe to do so, the driver will place the gear selector in the proper gear position.
+DEACTIVATE LOADING LIGHTS/STOP ARM - STEP 17

+The driver may now deactivate the loading lights.
+The stop arm will come back in at this time.

+When safe to do so, the driver will place the gear selector in the proper gear position.